Accessibility statement

 Module aims

-This module aims to equip students with a range of approaches to climate education and communication.
-Using a range of approaches, from modelling to participatory dialogue to citizen science, and spanning disciplines from chemistry to psychology, the module will cover the key subject, pedagogical and communication knowledge, skills and attitudes required for communication and education on the climate crisis.
-Through a critical reflection of, and participation in, a range of educational approaches this module will consider the future of climate change education and its role in addressing the climate crisis.
+This module aims to equip students with a range of approaches to climate change education and communication.
+Students will be introduced to the key subject, pedagogical and communication knowledge, skills and attitudes required for effective communication and education on the climate emergency.
+Through a critical reflection of, and participation in, a range of educational approaches students will consider the future of climate change education and its role in addressing the climate emergency.

 Module learning outcomes

-· Demonstrate a critical understanding of the key subject (science, politics, psychology, economics) knowledge required for climate change education and communication.
+• Demonstrate a critical understanding of the key subject knowledge required for climate change education and communication.

 Graduate skills: